DANS-KNAW/dans-mvn-parent/README.md

 DESCRIPTION
 -----------
-This module defines several Maven parent projects for use in DANS Maven based projects.
+This module contains the main build for several other projects.
+This projects define parent POMs for use in DANS Maven-based projects.

 ### Goals
 * Define default versions and scopes for commonly used dependencies.
 This is done by declaring